Period Of Oscillation Of A Spring

 • Spring Constant (k): Increasing the spring constant will decrease the period of oscillation.
 A higher spring constant indicates a stiffer spring, which exerts a stronger restoring force, leading to faster oscillations.

 • Amplitude: In ideal SHM, the amplitude of the oscillation (the maximum displacement from equilibrium) does not affect the period.
-However, in real-world scenarios, large amplitudes can introduce non-linear effects, slightly altering the period.
+Still, in real-world scenarios, large amplitudes can introduce non-linear effects, slightly altering the period.

 • Damping: Damping forces, such as friction and air resistance, can gradually reduce the amplitude of the oscillations.
 While damping does not directly affect the period, it can cause the oscillations to decay over time.